Next live webinar: See Rawshot in Action: Live AI Fashion Photoshoot Demo

 10. 10

-Use the browser for one-off leather campaigns or connect the REST API for nightly catalog pipelines.
-Same engine, same output logic.
+Use the browser for single-product creative work or the REST API for catalog pipelines.
+The indie brand and the enterprise team use the same engine and output logic.

 11. 11

-Images run about $0.55 each and generate in roughly 30–40 seconds.
-Tokens never expire, and failed generations refund tokens.
+Images run at about $0.55 each and usually generate in 30–40 seconds.
+Tokens never expire, and failed generations refund their tokens.

 12. 12

-Every output comes with full commercial rights, permanent and worldwide, so teams can publish across storefronts, ads, marketplaces, and print.
+Every output comes with full commercial rights, permanent and worldwide.
+You can publish across storefronts, ads, marketplaces, and campaigns without separate licensing layers.

 Outputs